Toobo/PipePie/README.md

 ## DTO "freshness"

-Everytime `Pipeline::applyTo()` is called on same Pipeline instance, DTO instance passed to callbacks is a *fresh* one, i.e. DTO state is not maintained across `applyTo()` calls.
+Every time `Pipeline::applyTo()` is called on same Pipeline instance, DTO instance passed to callbacks is a *fresh* one, i.e. DTO state is not maintained across `applyTo()` calls.

 Only `DTO::context()` returns the same value because it is set at Pipeline level.